This character is a Nonspacing Mark and inherits its script property from the preceding character. It is also used in the scripts Hiragana, Katakana.

 The Wikipedia has the following information about this codepoint:

-The handakuten (半濁点, Japanese pronunciation:[handaꜜkɯ̥teɴ], lit. "half voicing mark"), colloquially maru (丸, "circle"), is a diacritic used with the kana for syllables starting with h to indicate that they should instead be pronounced with [p].
+The handakuten (半濁点, Japanese pronunciation:[handaꜜkɯ̥teɴ], lit. "half voicing mark"), colloquially maru (丸, "circle"), is a diacritic used with kana for morae pronounced with /h/ or /f/ to indicate that they should instead be pronounced with /p/.